katugtug/katugtug.github.io/game/rules.md

 ## Model Activation
 During a model's activation, they can do the following:
-- Use one ability on their card.
+- Use 1 action.
-- Expend any number of movement points to move their movement rate (usually 3") per die.
+- Use a movement die to move. (push it or move 5");

+## Model Profiles

+### Die Types
+Attack Dice
+Defense Dice
+Movement Dice
+Wild Dice

+### Defenses
+Melee Defense - Dodging, parrying and deflecting melee attacks.
+Projectile Defense  - Dodging and anticipating missile attacks against you, either magical or mundane.
+Arcane Defense  - Resisting mind control, curses and other magical attacks.

+### Resistances
+Armor - Armor is resistance to physical trauma.
+Will  - Resisting mind control, curses, fear effects.
+Body  - Resisting poison, fire, electricity.
+Toughness.
+Reflexes  - Resisting things that can only be dodged.
+Leaping clear of an area attack

+### Stats
+Wounds - Number of wounds you can take before dying.
+Size - size category.
+Used for some abilities.
+Movement - All movements are modified by this number, its usually 0.

+## Items and Equipment
+Healing Potion - Action: cost 1 Attack - Heal 1 Wound.

+### Armor
+Gambeson - Armor - Grants 7+ Armor Defense, Melee and Projectile defense - 1, Reflex Resist -1
+Chainmail - Armor - Grants 5+ Armor Defense, Melee and Projectile defense - 2, Reflex Resist -2
+Plate and Mail - Armor - Grant 3+ Armor Resistance, Melee and Projectile defense - 3, Reflex Resist -3

+### Weapon
+... of Wounding - Weapon - {{Type}}, {{Handedness}} - For each wound caused by an attack with this weapon, test Body or take an additional wound.
+... of Precision - Weapon - Makes attacks 1 step easier.
+(4+ becomes 3+ to hit).

 ## Combat structure
-### Melee
+### Attacks, step by step
 1. Attacker moves into melee range.
    * e.g. The vampire swordfighter moves into melee range of the monster.
 2. Attacker picks an attack ability to use.
     * e.g. The vampire chooses to use *Vicious Stab*.
+3. Defender looks up their Melee Defense.
+    * e.g. **The Great Ram of Shamborga** has a Melee Defense of -1. (this isn't the best, he's a big fella)
+4. Attacker determines their chance of success by modifying the success chance by the defense of the opponent.
+    * e.g. *Vicious stab* as a success chance of 4+.
+The minus 1 from the melee defense makes it a 3+.
+The Ram is easier to hit than other targets.
-3. Attacker pays the dice cost, if any, for the attack.
+5. Attacker pays the dice cost, if any, for the attack.
     * e.g. *Vicious Stab* is cost 0.
-4. Attacker chooses how many dice they will roll for the attack from their selection of attack and wild dice.
+6. Attacker chooses how many dice they will roll for the attack from their selection of attack and wild dice.
     * e.g. *Vicious stab* has a allocation of 1-3.
 The vampire chooses 3.
-5. Attacker rolls attack dice.
+7. Attacker rolls attack dice.
     * e.g. The results are 2, 5, 6.
-6. Attacker compares the dice results to the attack's chance of success.
+8. Attacker compares the dice results to the attack's chance of success.
 These are **hits**.
 Those not in the success range are **misses**.
-    * e.g. *Vicious stab* has a chance of success of 4+.
+    * e.g. *Vicious stab* has a chance of success of 3+ (after being modified by defense).
 2 is a miss.
 5 and 6 are hits.
-7. Attacker informs the defender of his accuracy.
-    * e.g. *Vicious Stab* has an accuracy of +1.
-8. Defender looks up their Melee Defense.
-    * e.g. **The Great Ram of Shamborga** has a Melee Defense of 6+. (this isn't the best, he's a big fella)
-9. Defender modifies his Melee Defense by the Accuracy of the attack by increasing the bottom of the range by 1.
-    * e.g. The great ram increases his melee defense to 7+ to resist this attack. (this is a bad thing, accuracy decreases the ram's chance to dodge.)
-10. Defender chooses how many dice they will roll to resist the attack.
-    * e.g. The ram decides to roll 1 of his defense dice and 2 of his wild dice to try to resist.
-11. The defender rolls their defense dice, trying to roll above their Melee Defense.
-A successful defensive roll is called a dodge.
-    * e.g. The results are a 1, 5, 7.
-Two failures and a success.
-12. The defender removes a number of attack hits equal to the number of the defensive dodges..
-    * e.g. 2 - 1 means the attacker now has only hit 1 time.
-The ram dodged one of the hits.

-13. Attacker informs the defender of the attack type.
+9. Attacker informs the defender of the attack type.
     * e.g. *Vicious Stab* is an attack against the **Armor** of the opponent.
-14. Attacker informs the defender of the **Power** of the attack.
+10. Attacker informs the defender of the **Power** of the attack.
     * e.g. *Vicious Stab* has a power of +2.
-15. The defender looks up the defense corresponding to the attack type and modifies it by the Power of the attack.
+11. The defender looks up the resistance corresponding to the attack type and modifies it by the Power of the attack.
     * e.g. The Ram has an armor of 5+.
 The power of the attack brings that to 7+.
-16. The defender rolls a die for each hit from the attack, comparing them to the modified armor value.
+12. The defender rolls a die for each hit from the attack, comparing them to the modified armor value.
     * e.g. The Ram rolls 2 die.
 1, 7.
 The 7 is an armor save, the 1 is a failure.

-17. The attacker informs the defender of the damage of the attack.
+13. The attacker informs the defender of the damage of the attack.
     * e.g. Vicious stab has a damage value of 1.
-18. The defender suffers wounds equal to the number of hits x the damage of the weapon
+14. The defender suffers wounds equal to the number of hits x the damage of the weapon
     * e.g. The ram suffers 1 wound.
-19. The defender checks to see if they have 0 or less wounds.
+15. The defender checks to see if they have 0 or less wounds.
 If so, they are fall prone and gain the "Dying" condition.

-### Ranged and Magic, abbridged.
-Ranged combat is much the same as melee combat, except that the ranges are generally longer and ranged defense is used instead of melee defense.

-Magic combat is also the same as ranged and melee, except that it generally attacks something besides armor.

 ## Glossary and Rules Reference
 ### Wide Attack
 Great sweeping attacks or tramping monsters can make wide attacks.
 A wide attack attacks each model with its full allocation of dice.
 Each model attempts to defend against and resist these attacks individually.

 ### Mistform
 Mistform models cannot be harmed by attacks, except those of the Fire, Arcane or Radiant types.
 Mistform models can pass over rough terrain without penalty.

-## Model Profiles

-## Die Types
-Attack Dice
-Defense Dice
-Movement Dice
-Wild Dice

-## Defenses
-Melee Defense
-Ranged Defense
-Magical Defense

-## Resistances
-Armor
-Mind
-Body
-Reflexes

 # Profiles